Lialikelala/waifu2x-mac/README.md

 #  Waifu2x-mac
 ![CI](https://github.com/imxieyi/waifu2x-mac/workflows/CI/badge.svg)

 This fork adds a batch-processing feature to the command-line interface (CLI) usage.
 See the added **batch_convert_waifu2x.py** file.
 Please scroll down to the "LIA'S FORK SPECIFIC INSTRUCTIONS" for more information.
-Further updates to come.
+Feel free to add to Issues with any requests, I'll try my best to fulfill them.